mysticcoders/www/_posts/2009-07-20-add-form-components-to-ajaxtarget-with-ivisitor.markdown

     });
     ...
 </pre>
-And as always, for each component you access via AJAX, you'll need to:\n
+And as always, for each component you access via AJAX, you'll need to:

 <pre lang="java" colla="+">
    component.setOutputMarkupId(true);
 </pre>